Introducing Infant Formula to a Breastfed Baby

 Read time: 7 minutes

-What should I know about switching partially or fully to formula
+What should I know about switching to infant formula?

 • When formula feeding may be beneficial